-Over 2,700 volunteers from all segments of the community have participated in neighborhood cleanups.
-These dedicated volunteers performed over 9,800 hours of community service and cleaned over 51 tons of trash from many miles of New Bedford streets since Operation Clean Sweep’s inception in 2006.
+Almost 5,500 volunteers from all segments of the community have participated in neighborhood cleanups.
+These dedicated volunteers performed over 17,000 hours of community service and cleaned over 66 tons of trash from many miles of New Bedford neighborhood streets since Operation Clean Sweep’s inception in 2006.

-Based on information provided by the Corporation for National Community Service, we estimate the value of volunteer service that Operation Clean Sweep has provided to New Bedford to be over $180,000.
+Based on information provided by the Corporation for National Community Service, we estimate the value of volunteer service that Operation Clean Sweep has provided to New Bedford is close to $408,000.
 Generous donors of In-Kind goods and services total many thousands of dollars as well.
 The United Way’s Community Building Mini-Grant Program and monetary contributions have helped us to purchase the tools and supplies necessary for education, advocacy and organized cleanups.

 Operation Clean Sweep, an all volunteer anti-litter campaign was formed in early 2006 as a result of citizen concern for the amount of trash and litter throughout New Bedford.
 Rather than ask the Mayor to solve the problem, concerned citizens offered solutions.
 Realizing the value of citizen participation he swiftly introduced the people who now, in part, form the committee of Operation Clean Sweep.